bthealy/Portfolio/README.md

 chromosome = [f, k, p, d, dr, fitness]

-Genes:
+Genes: <br />
-f - list of filter values for each convolution k - list of kernel values for each convolution p - list of pooling values for each pooling layer d - list of number of neurons in each dense layer dr - list of dropout values for each dropout layer fitness - best validation loss for this chromosome's architecture (outliers removed)
+f - list of filter values for each convolution <br />
+k - list of kernel values for each convolution <br />
+p - list of pooling values for each pooling layer <br />
+d - list of number of neurons in each dense layer <br />
+dr - list of dropout values for each dropout layer <br />
+fitness - best validation loss for this chromosome's architecture (outliers removed) <br /> <br />

 Each gene is initialized to be a random length within a specified range.
 For example, if we want there to be up to 5 convolutional layers, each f will be a list of filter values that is no greater than 5 (and k will be that same length).
 Chromosomes will vary in their length of f and k, causing the number of convolutions to differ for each chromosome.
 This allows the algorithm to optimize both architecture and hyperparameter values.